OpenOmics/cell-seek/docs/usage/run.md

 > **Libraries file.**
 > *type: file*
 >
 > A CSV file containing information about each library.
-TIt contains each sample's name, flowcell, demultiplexed name, and library type.
+It contains each sample's name, flowcell, demultiplexed name, and library type.
 More information about the libraries file and its requirements can be found on the [10x Genomics website](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/using/count#library-csv).

 > *Here is an example libraries.csv file:*
 > ```